What is the Attracting Tourism Fund?

 How is the ATF different from the Growing Tourism Infrastructure Fund?

 The Growing Tourism Infrastructure (GTI) Fund is focused on supporting major new or significantly enhanced tourism infrastructure projects.
-Projects must be valued at a minimum total cost of $1 million and be construction-ready.

 How is the ATF seeking to deliver benefits for Aboriginal and Torres Strait Islander people?